raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet2.md

 ## Install the Raspberry Pi

 Firstly, ensure there's no residual scaffolding material around the SD card slot or LED holes that might prevent the Raspberry Pi from lining up with the mounting pillars.
 Once you're happy, line up the Raspberry Pi and do a fit check.
-Verify that it doesn't touch the Camera module below it.
-Don't insert the camera ribbon cable just yet as this will make the next job awkward.
+Verify that it doesn't touch the camera module below it.
+Don't insert the camera ribbon cable just yet, as this will make the next job awkward.

 ![](images/install_pi1.png)